How the 5G Telco Market is Transforming with Lessons Learned from the Enterprise

 Up until 4G, the wireless core network was architected around nodes (or devices) that had physical and logical interfaces morphed over them with a defined stack of protocol layers.
 These layers exchanged signaling/control messages over point-to-point (logical) links with other nodes.
 However, in case of 5G, signaling/control messages between nodes give way to open API calls between virtual network functions (VNF).
 Let us explore this a bit more.

-Over the last decade and half, the enterprise world has gone from running monolithic purpose-built applications on dedicated servers (similar to nodes in 4G network), to running modular applications consisting of open micro-services exposing open APIs – Representational State Transfer [REST] APIs as the most common – running on a public or private cloud.
+Over the last decade and half, the enterprise world has gone from running monolithic purpose-built applications on dedicated servers (similar to nodes in 4G network), to running modular applications consisting of open micro-services exposing open APIs – Representational State Transfer [REST] APIs as the most common – running on a public cloud or private cloud.

 With 5G, the telecommunications network is finally making a similar transition.
 Functions served by purpose-built nodes in 4G have been abstracted out as VNFs exposing open APIs – RESTful APIs being the preferred choice in 3GPP – running in a cloud.
 So, the mode of communication between these VNFs is now these REST API calls instead of exchanging signaling/control messages.
 Interestingly, now the protocol layers involved in some of the control functions have changed over generations of wireless networks.
 To illustrate this, let us specifically consider the protocol layers involved in the initial attach of the mobile device to the network, the authentication of this mobile device and the associated subscriber in the network.
 See below.